Cloud Kitchen as a Service in India | GrowKitchen CKaaS

 The CKaaS intervention began with a detailed audit of peak-hour operations across thirty days.
 Orders placed during rush periods were analysed separately to isolate performance gaps masked by daily averages.

-The audit revealed that more than sixty-five percent of peak-hour delays were caused by internal bottlenecks-particularly at the packing station and during rider coordination-not by kitchen capacity limits.
+The audit revealed that more than sixty-five percent of peak-hour delays were caused by internal bottlenecks, particularly at the packing station and during rider coordination.

 CKaaS peak-hour operational controls